sixslimemc/loggr__legacy1/README.md

 # Overview
 Loggr provides exactly 3 things:
-- An public function to create log entries.
+- A public function to create log entries.
 - A public hook to implement logging behavior.
 - A simple set of logging conventions.